-All communications are encrypted end-to-end, from the device, to the cloud, to the user.
-Additionally, 100% of cloud access requires authentication and tenants cannot access other tenants data.
-Only Customers can access their data, and the Droople Support Team exclusively for customer support purposes.
+All communications are encrypted end-to-end, from the device to the cloud, to the user.
+Additionally, 100% of cloud access requires authentication and tenants cannot access other tenants' data.
+Only Customers can access their data, and the Droople Support Team is exclusively for customer support purposes.

 By default, we assume that the users would have bought bottles of 0.5L at a price of 0.2€/bottle instead of using the dispenser.
 We compare this price to the price of tap water (0.00155€/liter - source) and take into account the fact that one bottle of plastic is the equivalent of 82.8gr of CO2 emissions (source).

 All these parameters can be tuned according to the client’s specific needs on request.